Simon-Leonard/APERO/README.md

 # Reference
 If you want too know more about APERO program and evaluation, have a look a the APERO publication :

-APERO: a genome-wide approach for identifying bacterial small RNAs from RNA-Seq data Simon Leonard, Sam Meyer, Stephan Lacour, William Nasser, Florence Hommais Sylvie Reverchon Nucleic Acids Research, gkz485, https://doi.org/10.1093/nar/gkz485
+Simon Leonard, Sam Meyer, Stephan Lacour, William Nasser, Florence Hommais, Sylvie Reverchon, APERO: a genome-wide approach for identifying bacterial small RNAs from RNA-Seq data, Nucleic Acids Research, , gkz485, https://doi.org/10.1093/nar/gkz485

 # Contact
 Don't hesitate to contact me for any question/suggestion at simon_leonard[a]hotmail[.]fr